Lecture Series

 C, 18

-Spring Lecture Series 2026
+Autumn Lecture Series 2026

 We welcome enquiries from schools interested in reserving places for groups of students, integrating the series into Sixth Form enrichment or extension provision, or exploring widening participation placements where appropriate.
 Please get in touch to discuss partnership options.